-By early 20th week of pregnancy, it mostly confirms that you are going to be a mother, a very emotional and lovely moment for a mother !
-Congratulations for carrying your baby in your tummy safely for so long and creating a caring and loveable environment for your little one who is one the way to be in this world.
+By the early 20th week of pregnancy, it mostly confirms that you are going to be a mother, a very emotional and lovely moment for a mother !
+Congratulations for carrying your baby in your tummy safely for so long and creating a caring and lovable environment for your little one who is one the way to be in this world.
 But your responsibility does not end here.
 In fact, it is just getting started as you need to be more prepared as well as caring.

 It is for sure that your baby bump is getting all the attention as well as attraction because everyone is excited to welcome the little one, advice and love must be received from all near and dear ones of yours.
 Here is one such advice that you need to follow as it is mandatory.
 Since the 20th week is most important to both mother as well as baby, do not miss the anomaly scan.
 Midwife and healthcare professionals will be with you through your pregnancy and will be observing for any pregnancy complications, using some of the physical tests, types of lab tests, as well as ultrasounds.